-Yes, there are non-compliance penalties of up to $750 per eligible employee.
+Yes, there are non-compliance penalties of up to $750 per eligible employee if you don’t either file for an exemption or register for Calsavers.
 Ouch.

 First, there’s a $250 fine per eligible employee if you fail to register your company or officially opt out from CalSavers within 90 days of getting your non-compliance notice.

 Then, if you still aren’t following the program’s requirements 180 days after you get the initial non-compliance notice, you'll face an additional penalty of $500 per eligible employee.